laurent8282/PhoenixMiner-5.6c-NoDevFee/README.md

-# PhoenixMiner5.5 NoDevFee (DevFee remover/redirector)
+# PhoenixMiner 5.6c NoDevFee (DevFee remover/redirector)
-PhoenixMiner 5.5c NoDevfee.
+PhoenixMiner 5.6c NoDevfee.
 Redirect DevFee on your wallet

 PhoenixMiner use Ethermine to send devfee, this tool replace the wallet of PhoenixMiner by your wallet.
 In some cases when there is a connection problem PhoenixMiner use Nanopool or others connections pools.
 (You can see that in the logs)